Basic Information

 -

-Species-specific CD40 and 4-1BB expression analysis in double humanized B-h4-1BB/hCD40 mice.
-Following anti-CD3ε stimulation in vivo, splenocytes were collected from wild-type C57BL/6 (+/+) and homozygous B-h4-1BB/hCD40 (H/H) mice and analyzed by flow cytometry using species-specific anti-CD40 anti-4-1BB antibodies.
-Human CD40 and 4-1BB were exclusively detected in B-h4-1BB/hCD40 mice compared to wild-type mice.
+Strain specific CD40 and 4-1BB expression analysis in homozygous B-h4-1BB/hCD40 mice by flow cytometry.
+Splenocytes were collected from wild-type mice (+/+) and homozygous B-h4-1BB/hCD40 mice (H/H) stimulated with anti-CD3ε in vivo (7.5 μg/mice for 24 hours, i.p.), and analyzed by flow cytometry with species-specific anti-CD40 antibody and species-specific anti-4-1BB antibody .
+Mouse CD40 and 4-1BB were detectable in wild-type mice.
+Human CD40 and 4-1BB were exclusively detectable in homozygous B-h4-1BB/hCD40 mice (H/H) but not in wild-type mice.

 -